openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/04-creating-the-resources.md

 NextPage: 05-querying-the-resources
 ---

-By doing a dry run deployment, you have seen the resources that will be created from the configuration file.
-You will note that for the application component, there isn't just one resource definition, but a number for each.
+By doing a dry run deployment, you have seen the resources that will be created.
 To actually deploy the database component, now run:

 ```execute
 kubectl apply -f database/
 ```

-As with the dry run, `kubectl apply` will list the resources, except this time the resources will be created as we didn't supply `--dry-run`.
+As with the dry run, `kubectl apply` will list the resources, except this time the resources will be created.

 ```
 secret/blog-credentials created